Heather Barbour Fenty

 Examples of generic vs. specific job descriptions

 What’s the difference between generic and specific JDs?
-Let’s start with an example of a generic job description, then a specific one so you can see the differences (and similarities).
+Let’s start with an example of a generic job description, then a specific one for a close comparison.

 Generic job description example — Customer Service Supervisor